hunzikp/rtree/README.md

 knn_ls <- knn(B_rtree, A, k)
 ```

-...which returns a list of the same format as above, with the exception that each element of knn\_ls is exactly of length *k*.
+…which returns a list of the same format as above, with the exception
+that each element of knn\_ls is exactly of length \(k\).

 Again, we may plot the result to inspect its veracity: